Bengr33nT/Bengr33nT/README.md

 - 👋 Hi, I’m @Bengr33nT
-- 👀 I’m interested in AI, python, hacking and coding
+- 👀 I’m interested in AI, Python, Syber Security and programmin
-- 🌱 I’m currently learning python and hacking
+- 🌱 I’m currently learning Python and Cyber Security
-- 💞️ I’m looking to collaborate on hacking
+- 💞️ I’m looking to collaborate on Cyber Security and AI
 - 📫 How to reach me ... you cant

 <!---